 3. Pay attention to men

 It is important to pay attention to men not only because you need to know your partners but also because men are more responsive to women who pay attention to them.
 Your attention signals your interest.
-A man can tell who are interested in him and who are not, and he behaves much more positively to those who are.
+A man can tell who are interested in him and who are not, and he acts much more positively to those who are.
 If you turn a blind eye to him, that sends a different message.
 Beware of the message you send.
 A gentleman does not force his way on you, he acts according to your will.

 5. Change your attitude

 Don't assume that initiating an invitation is easy for men.
 They also have self-esteem and can feel embarrassed or humiliated by your rejection.
 Many will not come back again as a result, and you don't want that.
 It takes courage for a man to come over and ask you to dance because he runs the risk of being rejected by you in front of others.
 Don't make it harder by your attitude.
-Instead, show your empathy.
+Instead, show your empathy and friendliness.
 Even if you don't want to dance at the moment, responding kindly does you no harm.
-You could save yourself a potential partner for later that way.
+You will save yourself a potential partner for later that way.

 6. Smile more and be approachable